FireEye Inc. [FEYE] – 3 Facts you Should Read Before investing in FEYE

 FireEye Inc. [NASDAQ:FEYE]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For FireEye Inc. [FEYE] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to FireEye Inc. [FEYE], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give FEYE an Overweight rating.
-The average 12-month price forecast for this stock is $11.43, with the high estimate being $22.00, the low estimate being $12.00 and the median estimate amounting to $17.00.
-This is compared to its latest closing price of $10.92.
+The average 12-month price forecast for this stock is $10.85, with the high estimate being $22.00, the low estimate being $12.00 and the median estimate amounting to $17.00.
+This is compared to its latest closing price of $11.01.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for FireEye Inc. [FEYE] is sitting at 4.00.
-This is compared to 1 month ago, when its average rating was 4.00.

 Fundamental Analysis of FireEye Inc. [FEYE]